westcoastcode-se/o2/README.md

 ### Completed

-- [x] simple `func` function definitions
 - [x] recursive symbol querying
     - imports
     - inner types
     - collision detection
 - [x] binary and unary operations using basic operators `+`, `-` etc.
 - [x] `return` statement
-- [x] `package` root is the same as the project root
-- [x] `package` names are now figured out from the module name and path
-    - modules should be put as children under root, unless they are private
-- [x] `import` statements should be the path to the module + package path
 - [x] resolving types should not also calculate the type size
 - [x] do not require `;`